simple-sifu/take-home-esl-product-search/README.md

 # State Management

-- I chose to use Redux(ReduxToolkit) and Redux Saga because they are commonly used in most companies but is kinda overkill for this small project.
+- I chose NOT to use Redux(ReduxToolkit) and Redux Saga because they are commonly used in most companies but is kinda overkill for this small project.
+Also global state is bad.
+It doesnt promote encapsulation of properties.
 - For large apps and different developers Redux provides a global state or a common store to keep track of changes using devtools.
-This is extremely useful for debugging.
+This is extremely useful for debugging, but not good for component based development(as stated in prev statement)
-- I used React.Context to reduce the prop drilling for searchbar.
+- I used React.Context to reduce the prop drilling.
+Also created a custom useFetch hook to work with useContext

 # Styles

-- I could have used styled-components but decided on importing scss file instead.
+- I used styled-components to prevent css selector conflicts in the future.
 - I did not have time to make it responsive.

+# API
+- url is versioned initially to v1, ie. http://localhost:8080/api/v1/products/

 # Use Cases